lucaschultz/panda-theme/README.md

 ## Using the Theme

-The instructions assume you have *Panda.app* installed in the *Application* folder.
-First create a backup of the original (light) theme:
+The instructions assume you have *Panda.app* installed in the *Application* folder and the [iA-Fonts](https://github.com/iaolo/iA-Fonts) active.
+First create a backup of the original themes:

 ```bash
 sudo mv /Applications/Panda.app/Contents/Resources/panda.theme /Applications/Panda.app/Contents/Resources/panda.theme.bak